autowarefoundation/autoware.universe/planning/behavior_velocity_planner/dynamic-obstacle-stop-design.md

 #### Preprocess path

-##### Calculate smoothed path for ego vehicle
+##### Calculate the expected target velocity for ego vehicle

-Calculate velocity smoothed path to calculate time to collision with obstacles more precisely.
+Calculate the expected target velocity for the path to calculate time to collision with obstacles more precisely.
-Smoothed path is calculated from motion velocity smoother module by using current velocity, current acceleration, and velocity in map.
+The expected target velocity is calculated with [motion velocity smoother module](https://github.com/autowarefoundation/autoware.universe/tree/main/planning/motion_velocity_smoother) by using current velocity, current acceleration and velocity limits directed by the map and external API.

 ![brief](./docs/dynamic_obstacle_stop/calculate_smoothed_path.svg)

 ##### Extend smoothed path

-Smoothed path is extended by the length of base link to front to consider obstacles after the goal.
+The path is extended by the length of base link to front to consider obstacles after the goal.

 ##### Trim path from ego position

-Smoothed path is trimmed from ego position to a certain distance to reduce calculation time.
+The path is trimmed from ego position to a certain distance to reduce calculation time.
 Trimmed distance is specified by parameter of `detection_distance`.

 #### Preprocess obstacles

 ##### Create data of abstracted dynamic obstacle

-This module can handle multiple types of input type of obstacles by creating abstracted dynamic obstacle data from input data.
+This module can handle multiple types of obstacles by creating abstracted dynamic obstacle data layer.
 Currently we have 3 types of detection method (Object, ObjectWithoutPath, Points) to create abstracted obstacle data.

 ###### Abstracted dynamic obstacle

 Abstracted obstacle data has following information.
-In method of Points, we should specify the velocity that is enough large for safety, but if velocity is large, obstacles are likely to pass through the lane and not being detected.
-So we use min and max velocity instead.
-Min and max velocity are specified by parameter of `dynamic_obstacle.min_vel_kmph` and `dynamic_obstacle.max_vel_kmph`.
-(In case of Object method, we also use this parameter, but in the future it will be replaced with velocity calculated by twist with covariance that predicted object has.)

 | Name             | Type                                                                    | Description                                                                                                            |
 | ---------------- | ----------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------- |